If you’ve been asking, “Why am I not getting better at running?” you’re not alone!

 I first heard of this nose-breathing-only thing back in middle school.
 I think it was something about breathing through your nose would prevent side cramps??

-My brother, now a medaling ultramarathoner, had recommended I give up the practice because you simply can’t get enough air in through your nose during moderate-to-vigorous runs.
+My brother, now a medaling ultramarathoner, recommended I give up the practice because you simply can’t get enough air in through your nose during moderate-to-vigorous runs.

 He was right.